 This certificate of higher education is designed to contribute to the development of a highly skilled and effective workforce and to integrated coherent services for young children and their families.
 In addition to specialist knowledge and understanding of early childhood, you’ll also develop a range of key communication, IT, numeracy, analytical, critical thinking and time management skills – all attributes that are highly valued by employers.

-This CertHE is relevant for existing early years practitioners (normally with an NQF Level 3/SQF Level 6 early years qualification in England) or those interested in finding out more about young children’s learning and development.
+This CertHE is relevant for existing early years practitioners (normally with Level early years qualification) or those interested in finding out more about young children’s learning and development.
 It provides a foundation for entry to a range of careers working with and for young children and their families.
 It is also suitable for those wanting to move into careers in teaching, health or social work.

 England only: please note if a Level 3 early years qualification is not held on entry, this course is not deemed ‘full and relevant’ to enable you to count in the staff:child ratios at Level 3.

 Scotland only: please note that this course does not lead to registration with the Scottish Social Services Council (SSSC) as a day care of children services worker (support worker or practitioner).